St John's, Worcester: Worcester Wolves

 Notable former players include Chuck Evans, James Life, Anthony Paez, Rick Solvason, Ty Shaw and Skouson Harker.

 Worcester St Johns Cycling Club

 In 1888 Worcester St Johns Cycling Club was founded.
 The club has always been a racing club and from early on it had success; Ernest Payne joined the club in 1903 and went on to win an Olympic Gold Medal at the London Games in 1908.

 Oldbury Park Tigers

 Oldbury Park Tigers FC is a community football club which operates many different youth teams across the city.
 Its creation came about in 2001 when a group of parents and students from Oldbury Park Primary School set up the team.
-Since its foundation it has grown into an organisation with 11 teams and over 140 players.
+Since its foundation, it has grown into an organisation with 11 teams and over 140 players.
 It is currently sponsored by The Co-operative which has a supermarket in St John's.

-St John's Sports Centre

-In September 2008 the Sports Centre was opened on the Malvern Road in St John's.
-It cost £4,000,000 (roughly $6.4 million US Dollars) and it is used frequently by the local residents.